 - Make sure there is normal ambient light in the room.
 Avoid any direct light or dark environment on the monitor screen.

 - Based on your monitor or laptop screen, reset the display parameters to default.
-Display parameters can be brightness, contrast, saturation.
-Reset all the parameters to default option or factory settings
+Display parameters can be brightness, contrast, and saturation.
+Reset all the parameters to the default option or factory settings

 - Install the software which comes with the calibration device you are using